gabeh33/Raft/README.md

 outlines.
 Once I was able to replicate data, I moved on to dealing with lossy connections.
 This also proved to be very challenging, but eventually I came up with a method where if consensus is not reached in a certain amount of time, the leader sends the exact same message that it received from a client back to itself.
 This proved to work and while it is not the most efficient, it will work every time on lossy connections.
 I then implemented the smaller changes in 5.4.1 and 5.4.2.
-Running the simulator on my local machine I was able to pass 15/17 tests and the vast majority of performance tests.
+Running the simulator on my local machine I was able to pass all correction tests and the vast majority of performance tests.